Archives Scrapbooks

 ARCH.2003.23, Rendition: 795204

-The image is a page from the "Cambridge Tribune" newspaper dated Saturday, May 15, 1926.
-The page includes several news articles and announcements.
-Here is a summary of the content:
+The image appears to be a page from a historical publication, specifically the "Cambridge Tribune" dated Saturday, May 15, 1926.
+The page contains several articles and notices related to events, lectures, and faculty additions at Harvard University.

 1. Two New Additions to Harvard Faculty: